Chinese Character Counter

 and HSK vocabulary analysis.

-How to Count Chinese Characters in Microsoft Word
+How to Count Chinese Characters in Word (Microsoft Word & Google Docs)

 Many students ask "how to count Chinese characters in Word".
 By default, Word counts words, but Chinese text has no spaces — so it treats the whole sentence as one word.
 Here's how to get an accurate Chinese character count: